supathdhitalGEO/FIMserv/README.md

 ### **Usage**
 <hr style="border: 1px solid black; margin: 0;">

-To use this code,

-Firstly, It is not mandatory but,
+Although it is not mandatory but

-**We strongly suggest user to create a virtual environment and install this package on that virtual environment before using to avoid the conflict between system dependencies and package dependencies.**
+**We strongly recommend users to create a virtual environment and install this package on that virtual environment to avoid the conflict between system dependencies and package dependencies.**
 ```bash
 #creating a virtual environment using conda
 conda create --name fimserve python==3.10